 Each technical college establishes its own admission criteria.
 The admission requirements for the same program differ from technical college to technical college therefore, it is to your advantage to become aware of and understand the policies of each technical college.
 Since technical colleges grant admission to programs on a first come first serve basis and since many programs have a waiting list (the program is filled) and applicants have to wait until an opening occurs, applying early is essential.
-NTC will take applications as soon as the junior year is complete, others won't accept applications until a specific date in the senior year.
-See your counselor for information and assistance.
+NTC and most Wisconsin Technical Colleges will take applications as soon as the junior year is complete, others won't accept applications until a specific date in the senior year.
+Many have pathways to get set prior to your senior year to be on-track for specific programs.
 Technical colleges are, in many instances, as challenging as universities and success in a technical college depends on a strong high school background.
 The following should be considered the minimum credits that need to be earned in each subject area.